iGotRootSRC/Dorkers/README.md

 `HTTP/1.1 307 Temporary Redirect Location: /containers country:"US"` - Container Advisor dork

+`html:"def_wirelesspassword"` - HTML tag looking for passwords in source

+´country:xx http.status:200 http.component:odoo port:8069´ - After finding instances go to /web/database/manager most of the time there is either no password or it's "admin"

 ### Useful for identifying installations

+`http.status:200` - Make sure it is has a

 `html:` - Search for HTML tags / code

 `http.favicon.hash` - Search for hash of a specific favicon, very efficient to find fresh/basic installations of software.